modmore/docs/en/01_Commerce/v1/03_Front-end_Theming.md

 With Contexts in MODX, you can use different Commerce themes for different contexts.
 To use this, create `commerce.theme` and/or `commerce.themes_path` context settings for the specific context.

 Note that the Commerce admin area will not use context-specific themes unless you specify the setting on the `mgr` context.
+We don't recommend making changes to the manager dashboard for now, to ensure things don't break in a weird way while we continue to evolve that.

 ## Different themes for User (Groups)